brobat6/project-euler/README.md

 My solutions to some Project Euler problems.

-NOTE : Remember, there is a policy on which solutions can be made public, be sure to look into that before making the repository public.
+Project Euler's Policy on which solutions can be made public:

-Current Policy :

 ```
 Members found to be spoiling problems beyond the first one-hundred problems will have their accounts locked.